ahmad-573/DeepPolyRelaxation/README.md

-# RIAI 2024 Course Project

-## Setup instructions
+## Setup

 We recommend you install a [Python virtual environment](https://docs.python.org/3/library/venv.html) to ensure dependencies are the same as the ones we will use for evaluation.
-To evaluate your solution, we are going to use Python 3.10.
+To evaluate the verifier, use Python 3.10.
 You can create a virtual environment and install the dependencies using the following commands:

 ```bash